ClanCats/Hydrahon/README.md

 **Ordering with multiple keys**

-Again there are several ways how to do this, my philosphy is to allow as mutch freedom as possible.
+Again, there are several ways you can do this, my philosophy is to give you as much freedom as possible.

 ```php
 $users->select()->orderBy('name, created_at');